FoamScience/FoamScience.github.io/_posts/2018-03-26-evolution-of-openfoam.md

 ## OPENFOAM 5.x  [Updated: 17/08/2018]

+{% include ad3.html %}

 OpenFOAM can now be installed conveniently on **Windows 10** machines using Microsoft's **Windows subsystem for Linux**.

-The first thing I noticed when using OpenFOAM 5 for the first time is that solvers and utilities know about bash-TAB completion; the new `-list\*` options for the commands are very useful (try `-listScalarBCs`).
+The first thing I noticed when using OpenFOAM 5 for the first time is that solvers and utilities know about bash-TAB completion; the new `-list*` options for the commands are very useful (try `-listScalarBCs`).

-New Function Objects were introduced including the handy `flowRateFaceZone` which calculates flow rate through a face zone (wasn't possible unless using `SWAK4FOAM` function objects).
+New Function Objects were introduced including the handy `flowRateFaceZone` which calculates flow rate through a face zone (wasn't possible before without using `SWAK4FOAM` function objects).

 The release also improves some ramp functions and adds some, though I'm not a fan of those functions!!

-> For the technical details on what new things `OF5.0` offers, head over to
+> For the technical details on what new things `OF5.0` offers, head to
 > [OF5 Release Info Page](https://openfoam.org/release/5-0/); I think you ready for
 > that now!!